affixalex/passer/README.md

 reading.
 Note that this is an idiomatic Python implementation and not a 1:1 port of [the Java Sparrow implementation](https://github.com/radlab/sparrow/), but it is very true to the paper in most ways.

+While this will initially be written in pure Python, it will eventually transition to using Cython once it is functionally complete and well-tested.

 Passer aims to be an opinionated evolution of Sparrow, intended for use in a Docker-powered microservice environment making use of Consul for service